EricZimmerman/VoronTools/AutoKlipper.md

+Do you hate updating Klipper and having to flash all your stuff?
+Can't remember how to do it from the last time?
+Well now you don't have to remember anything (except once)!

 This is a walkthrough for setting up and using the awesome script for updating klipper found [here](https://github.com/fbeauKmi/update_klipper_and_mcus/tree/main)

 The way this is set up allows us to then automatically back up our firmware config files AND the settings for updating them to Github, using my tutorial [here](https://github.com/EricZimmerman/Voron-Documentation/blob/main/community/howto/EricZimmerman/BackupConfigToGithub.md).